canonical/lxd/doc/api-extensions.md

 When POST'ing to `/1.0/<instance name>/console?type=vga` the data websocket returned by the operation in the metadata field will be a bidirectional proxy attached to a SPICE unix socket of the target virtual machine.

+## projects\_limits\_disk
+Add `limits.disk` to the available project configuration keys.
+If set, it limits the total amount of disk space that instances volumes, custom volumes and images volumes can use in the project.